jamesedra/Hashing/README.md

 ### Note:
-This is a short case study replicated for studying different pseudorandom patterns using Unity 3D.
+This is a short case study replicated for visualizing different pseudorandom patterns using Unity 3D.